calum/alexa-drag-race-skill/README.md

 * What challenges did `{queen}` win?
 * Who were the top three in season `{number}`?
 * Who was Miss Congeniality in season `{number}`?
-* When is the next episode of Drag Race? [_TODO_]
+* When is the next episode of Drag Race?
 * Who did `{name}` for snatch game? [_TODO_]
 * Who won the `{challenge_name}` challenge? [_TODO_]

 ## Continuous Deployment
-Any commits to the master branch will trigger `travis` to deploy a new version to AWS Lambda.
+Any commits to the master branch with a `git` tag, will trigger `travis` to deploy a new version to AWS Lambda.
 Pull requests will be automatically tested by travis but won't be deployed.

 ## Testing and linting
 `ESLint` is the chosen linter and `mocha` the chosen testing framework. `Istanbul` is used to generate the code coverage reports.